Staal scores twice, Hurricanes rally past Panthers 5-2

 Aleksander Barkov scored both goals for the Panthers, whose six-game winning streak — the longest active run in the league — was snapped.
 The Panthers had been 18-0-1 when leading after two periods.

+“Just to be positive going into the third period,” Trocheck said of the Hurricanes’ approach.
+“It was a good game.
+They’re a good team, so we couldn’t get down on ourselves for being in the position we were in.”

-Florida was ahead 2-1 heading into the third in this one, but Hamilton tied it 45 seconds into the period.
+Florida was ahead 2-1 heading into the third in this one, but Hamilton tied it 45 seconds into the period on a wrist shot through traffic from inside the blueline.

+“At 2-2, we were still in a pretty good spot there,” Panthers coach Joel Quenneville said.
+“It could have gone either way.”

+Perhaps the tone had been set in Carolina’s favor for the final period by converting on the power play.

-Staal put the Hurricanes ahead with 11:08 remaining when the puck trickled past Florida goalie Sergie Bobrovsky, then added an empty-netter with 1:40 to play.
-Fast’s empty-netter completed the scoring.
+Staal put the Hurricanes ahead with 11:08 remaining when the puck trickled past Florida goalie Sergei Bobrovsky.
+He later added an empty-netter with 1:40 to play.

+“I try to shoot as hard as I can,” Staal said of his first goal.
+“I had a good bounce there.”

 Petr Mrazek, in his second game back after a thumb injury that sidelined him for more than two months, made 34 saves for Carolina.
 Bobrovsky stopped 31 shots.